pbloem/gestalt.ink/proofs.md

 One common mistake people make in writing this kind of proof, is to do the induction over one specific tree.
 For instance, to make the assumption about the first $n$ levels of a specific tree.

-The key to the power of this proof method is in _the inductive assumption_, that is the bit of the inductuve step that we assume.
+The key to the power of this proof method is in _the inductive assumption_, that is the bit of the inductive step that we assume.
 In the whole proof, we only ever need to prove that this holds for a single, often very simple case (the base case).
 For the rest we can make the inductive assumption as broad and general as possible.
 In our case, it says that the property we are interested doesn't just hold for some subgraph of some tree we're working with, it says that it holds for absolutely every single tree of a certain size.

 <aside>Of course, it's no free lunch: the implication for $\gc{n}+1$, which we do have to prove, has to have the exact same structure as the assumption we make for $\gc{n}$, so the broader we make the assumption, the broader the implication becomes.
 </aside>